vfridkin/blog/content/post/2018-09-20-window-seat.md

 New capabilities often bring new challenges.
 With paper billboards, an advertiser may pay $6,000 (depending on location) for a month and hope for the best.
 With digital billboards, an advertiser has the freedom, but also the challenge, to choose where to advertise potentially at any time.
 This is the market gap we decided to take on with the MYKI data.

-This focussed our analysis of the data including
+This focused our analysis of the data including

 - determining which mode of transport had the most people per stop at any time (trains have 188 times more than bus, or 24 times more than tram)